madeleineforbes/gwenbell.com/presence.md

 ### What is presence?

-**Presence is practices, experience-based experiments, things to do to manage your attention, hone your focus, get clarity around your message, and be present for yourself and others**

-_Presence_ is a curated collection of the work I created from 2011 to 2012 + Terminal: Dead people on tech.
-It started in Boulder in 2011 and ends in Brooklyn in 2013.

-You go out for coffee.
-You spend an inordinate amount of time texting in the restroom.
-You don't have to tell her what you were doing in there when you return.
-She notices your lack of it.
-What's lacking is your presence.
+**Q** What is the one thing you can't take with you when you die?

+**A** Your presence.

-It is not what we say.
+It's not what we say.
 It's not what we create.
-Although, yes our words and creations precede and follow us.
-It is _our presence_ that matters.
-Our presence is something we can only offer while we're alive.
+Though our words and creations precede and follow us, it's _our presence_ that matters.
+Our presence is something we can only offer once, while we're alive.

-We can only offer our presence _once_.
-In the moment we are in.
 Post-death, we offer stand-ins for our presence - book titles, movie credits, bylines, grave markers, holographic representations.

 Your presence?
 It is irreplicable.

+Why does this matter?
+I believe it's the foundation for every decision we make each day.
+It matters more than any other choice we make: where will I spend my attention today?
+On what will I spend my presence?

 <blockquote>If you're someone like me who is working to find your way in the digital world and feel you may benefit from reading the teachings of a unique practitioner technologist, I recommend checking out Digital Warriorship. - Monty McKeever, Tricycle</blockquote>